metaplex-foundation/umi/docs/plugins.md

 # Umi plugins

 Whilst Umi is a small zero-dependency framework, it is designed to be extended with plugins.
-Plugins allows us to not only interact with its interfaces or swap out its interface implementations, but also to add new features to Umi itself.
+Plugins allow us to not only interact with its interfaces or swap out its interface implementations but also to add new features to Umi itself.

 ## Using plugins

-In order to install a Umi plugin, you may simply call the `use` method on the Umi instance.
+To install a Umi plugin, you may simply call the `use` method on the Umi instance.
 This `use` method returns the Umi instance so they can be chained together.

 ```ts
 import { somePlugin } from 'some-umi-library';